Samsung gets a foot in at key Apple supplier Sharp with $110 million investment

 Analysts covering Samsung also said it may want to tie up with or even acquire Sharp's solar panel business.

-For Sharp, the deal bolsters its chances of survival not only by putting much needed cash in its coffers but by generating new business that will help it to utilize more factory capacity.
+For Sharp, the deal bolsters its chances of survival not only by putting much needed cash in its coffers but by generating new business that will help it to utilise more factory capacity.

 "Rather than the amount of investment, it is the partnership with Samsung that Sharp gains that is important," said Tetsuro Ii, chief executive officer of Commons AM, a Tokyo based investment fund.